nhanson/Recipes/Dinner/Baked Beans with Hamburger.md

 $1$ 15oz can Great Northern Beans - drained and rinsed

-Brown the bacon, hamburger and onion together
+Brown the bacon, hamburger and onion together.
-Drain well on paper towels
+Drain well on paper towels.
-Mix vinegar, catsup, brown sugar and mustard together Now add all ingredients together, with 1 cup water.
+Mix vinegar, catsup, brown sugar and mustard together.
+Now add all ingredients together, with 1 cup water.
 Cover and bake at 350 degrees till very hot - 1 1/2 hours.

 *Note:*
 *You might want to double this - goes fast.*